Killing a Vortex: Algorithmic consequences

 Given the sets $\mathcal{F},$ $\Aligned{G,X},$ and $\GenerateMatchingsBoundary{(H,Y)}$ it follows that $\GenerateMatchingsBoundaryF{(G,X)}{R}$ can be found in time $\Abs{G}^{\mathcal{O}(k)}$ and, since $|\Aligned{G,X}|=\mathcal{O}(\Abs{G}^k),$ our claim follows. \end{proof}

 \paragraph{Generating Functions, Permanents, and Pfaffian Orientations.}

-The generating function of planar graphs and, in general, of graphs of bounded Euler genus, is usually computed using Pfaffian orientations (in the case of planar graphs) or a linear combination of many different orientations derived from Pfaffian orientations (in the case of general graphs of bounded Euler genus).
-Before we go on we introduce this notion and explain how the generating function of an edge-weighted graph of bounded Euler genus can be found using this concept.
+The generating function of planar graphs and, in general, of graphs of bounded Euler-genus, is usually computed using Pfaffian orientations (in the case of planar graphs) or a linear combination of many different orientations derived from Pfaffian orientations (in the case of general graphs of bounded Euler-genus).
+Before we go on we introduce this notion and explain how the generating function of an edge-weighted graph of bounded Euler-genus can be found using this concept.
 We then elaborate on this a bit more and explain how we can, essentially, replace the monomial of an edge by a more complicated polynomial in order to encode entire generating functions linked to this edge.
-This last step is of particular importance as is provides us with a way to handle the (possibly) unboundedly many different sets of size at most three onto which subtrees below a bag of unbounded size might attach.
+This last step is of particular importance as it provides us with a way to handle the (possibly) unboundedly many different sets of size at most three onto which subtrees below a bag of unbounded size might attach.

-An \emph{orientation} of a graph $G$ is a digraph $\vec{G}$ with vertex set $V(G)$ whose edge set is obtained by introducing for every edge $uv\in E(G)$ exactly one of the edges $(u,v)$ or $(v,u).$ Let $C$ be an even cycle of $G$ and let $\vec{G}$ be an orientation of $G.$ $C$ is said to be \emph{oddly oriented} by $\vec{G}$ if it has an odd number of directed edges in agreement with the clockwise traversal of $C.$ Notice that, since $C$ is even, if it is oddly oriented it must also have an odd number of directed edges in agreement with the counter clockwise traversal, so the property of being oddly oriented does not depend on the direction of traversal after all.
+An \emph{orientation} of a graph $G$ is a digraph $\vec{G}$ with vertex set $V(G)$ whose edge set is obtained by introducing for every edge $uv\in E(G)$ exactly one of the edges $(u,v)$ or $(v,u).$ Let $C$ be an even cycle of $G$ and let $\vec{G}$ be an orientation of $G.$ $C$ is said to be \emph{oddly oriented} by $\vec{G}$ if it has an odd number of directed edges in agreement with the clockwise traversal of $C.$ Notice that, since $C$ is even, if it is oddly oriented it must also have an odd number of directed edges in agreement with the counterclockwise traversal, so the property of being oddly oriented does not depend on the direction of traversal after all.
 Similarly, we say that a cycle $C$ of $G$ is \emph{evenly oriented} by $\vec{G}$ if it is not oddly oriented.

 Let $G$ be a graph with a perfect matching and $C$ be an even cycle.
 We call $C$ a \emph{conformal cycle} if $G-V(C)$ has a perfect matching.
 Notice here that, since $C$ is even, it has two disjoint perfect matchings and thus every perfect matching of $G-V(C)$ can be completed to a perfect matching of $G$ by choosing one of these two matchings.
 If $M$ is a perfect matching of $G$ and $C$ is a conformal cycle in $G$ such that $M$ contains a perfect matching of $C$ we say that $C$ is \emph{$M$-conformal}.